Diets and Exercise

 Welcome back to my “Getting Started” series where I ask people way smarter than me for advice to pass on to you.
 So far we have focused on some physical preparing you can do to make sure you are ready to start hiking or exercising and some injury warning signs.
 We have also discussed some of the dangers and warning signs of weather.
+I thought it would be good to talk about some tips on diet and beginning exercise programs to stay healthy on the trail.

 Today I wanted to talk a little bit about the fuel that you put in your body.
 If you have seen my food section you know that I am not the best person to discuss this.
 Plus, if you were like me, you may have put on a few quarantine pounds and have been looking at different diets and exercise programs.
 If you are half as stubborn as me you are probably thinking you will start both dieting and working out at the same time and quickly lose 100 pounds and sign a modeling contract.